tahminehmehrabii/LSCC-MYBL2-Biomarker/README.md

 - Sensitivity analyses write their results to separate output directories.
 - Sensitivity analyses do not overwrite the primary analysis results.

-## Data Availability

-The scripts require the following input files and objects:

-- Gene-expression matrices
-- Phenotype tables
-- Cell-annotation files
-- Gene-order file
-- Saved intermediate RDS objects
-- Dataset-specific metadata files

-The required file locations are described in the path section of each script.

-Raw and processed patient-level data are not distributed with this repository.

 ## Public Datasets

 Public datasets used in the workflow are available through the following accession identifiers: